 In the Library one can also access online databases such as Family Search (including the International Genealogical Index and Ancestral File), and subscription sites like Ancestry, FindMyPast, The Genealogist, British Newspaper Archives, Discovery (National Archives UK), as well as over 1200 electronic databases covering both Australian and overseas resources.

 They run a regular program of events including webinars that can be watched at home.
 Subjects include DNA research, taking oral histories and writing up your research.
-They also offer a Certificate in Genealogical Research and a Diploma in Family Historical Studies if you wish to undertake further study.
+They also offer a number of online courses should you wish to undertake further study.

 Membership to SAG is available, they offer a range of books, CDs and other resources for sale and any donations made to the organisation are tax deductible.